Non-perturbative effects and soft-gluon dynamics in low-$p_T$ Drell-Yan production: Conclusion

 0.5 cm \begin{tolerant}{8000}

-{\bf Acknowledgments} We are grateful to D. Britzger and D. d'Enterria for providing the data point of \as -measurements.
-We are grateful for many discussions with A. Bagdatova, S. Baranov, A. Lipatov, M. Malyshev, G. Lykasov and the other participants of the WeeklyOfflineMeeting during the past years.
-This article is part of a national scientific project that has received funding from Montenegrin Ministry of Education, Science and Innovation.
+{\bf Acknowledgments} We are grateful to D. Britzger and D. d'Enterria for providing the data points for the \as\ measurements.
+We are grateful to A. Bagdatova, S. Baranov, A. Lipatov, M. Malyshev, G. Lykasov and the other participants of the WeeklyOfflineMeeting for many useful discussions during the past years.
+This article is part of a national scientific project that has received funding from the Montenegrin Ministry of Education, Science and Innovation.
 The authors also acknowledge the networking support from COST Action CA24159 (SHARP). \end{tolerant}

 [2]{#2}\begingroup \endgroup